-Do I Want to Be a Portrait Photographer?
+Should I Be a Portrait Photographer?

 Portrait photographers take pictures of people, either individually or in groups.
-They may specialize in specific types of portraiture, like weddings, events or senior portraits for high school students.
+They may specialize in specific types of portraiture, like weddings, events, or senior portraits for high school students.
 Commonly, portrait photographers also edit and print the photos they take for clients.

-|Degree Level||No degree required, though taking classes or earning a bachelor's degree may improve job prospects|
+|Degree Level||None; classes or bachelor's degree might improve job prospects|

-|Experience||Entry-level experience as an assistant photographer is common|
+|Experience||Entry-level experience as an assistant photographer|

 Step 1: Learn Technical Skills

-- Take business courses.
+Take business courses.
 Studio photographers who are self-employed must know how to bill clients, track invoices and hire employees.
-Since photography studios are run like small businesses, aspiring photographers may find it helpful to take education courses in business, finance and management.
+Since photography studios are run like small businesses, aspiring photographers may find it helpful to take courses in business, finance and management.

-- Develop a portfolio.
+Develop a portfolio.
 All professional photographers need portfolios demonstrating the best examples of their work.
-Aspiring photographers can begin to build their portfolios during school to help increase their chances of employment upon graduation.
+Aspiring photographers can begin to build their portfolios during school to increase their chances of employment upon graduation.
 Many photographers post their portfolios online for easy access by employers.

 Step 2: Gain Experience